qijunz/MAG/README.md

 The shotgun sequencing usually contain host contamination reads, the proportion of host reads vary from sample to sample (e.g., human vs. mouse, diets also impact)

-- First, reads are aligned against the mouse genome (mm10/GRCm38) or human genome (GRCh38, Rel109) using Bowtie2 ('--local').
+- First, reads are aligned against the mouse genome (mm10/GRCm38) or human genome (GRCh38) using Bowtie2 (`--local`).

-- Then, reads that were not aligned to the host genome were identified using samtools ('samtools view -b -f 4 -f 8').
+- Then, reads that were not aligned to the host genome were identified using samtools (`samtools view -b -f 4 -f 8`).

 One example for this step running on [CHTC](https://chtc.cs.wisc.edu/) is showed in `chtc/WGS_removeHostRead.sh`.